andrewpadg/Fuzzy-Search/README.md

 ```
 Program will return the file and sentence containing the closest string to the query.

+## Design

+Fuzzy search uses Levenshtein Distance (http://bit.ly/2AHHIvI) to find the distance between two strings.

+When searching for query, files take precedence over everything in results.

+Single word queries are compared to every word in every file, multi-word queries are compared to substrings
+of sentences.

 ## Authors

 * **Andrew Padgett**